-Nicole, a Time to Change Youth Champion talks about how writing letters helps her feel connected to others.
+Nicole, who was a Time to Change Youth Champion when the campaign was still active, talks about how writing letters helped her feel connected to others.

-When I first started therapy I was asked to write letters to myself, also to the illness, this helped in ways I was able to express my thoughts and feelings without actually talking.
+When I first started therapy, I was asked to write letters to myself and also to the illness.
+This helped me express my thoughts and feelings without actually talking.

-Having a mental illness can be very isolating, so allowing myself to have this connection with others was a huge step within my recovery.
-After a while these online conversations turned into written conversations, often posting and receiving letters and cards, pen-pals that gave me friendship in what felt like a mist of loneliness.
+Having a mental illness can be very isolating, so allowing myself to have this connection with others was a huge step towards my recovery.
+After a while, these online conversations turned into written conversations.
+I posted and received letters and cards, conversing with penpals that gave me friendship in what felt like a mist of loneliness.

-I remember thinking about how these letters and cards made me feel and wondered if I could bring this closer to home and so I began to write letters to my family and friends to, something I had done here and there before but never in depth.
-I began to write to my parents explaining how I felt, allowing them to gain some sort of understanding and they began to write back.
+I remember thinking about how these letters and cards made me feel and wondered if I could bring this closer to home.
+So I began to write letters to my family and friends, something I had done here and there before but never in-depth.
+I began to write to my parents explaining how I felt, allowing them to gain some sort of understanding, and they began to write back.

 "When the illness was so strong at pushing people away, writing allowed me to let people in."

-"Without these written conversations, I do not believe I would have been able feel such a connection with those around me or those a far."
+"Without these written conversations, I do not believe I would have been able to feel such a connection with those around me or those afar."

 Starting a conversation today could change someone's life.
-Whether you want to talk or write, join in with Time to Talk Day and get talking about mental health.
+Whether you want to talk or write, get talking about mental health.